cylc/cylc-admin/docs/proposal-multi-user-approach.md

 If an organisation has a level of nesting in their groups, investigation is still needed - does the command pull the nested groups too?
 If not, we need to document this limitation for users.

+## Ongoing Investigation: Reading Config Behaviour

+If a user changes their config, for example, to reduce permissions, we would expect them to restart their UI Server for those changes to take effect.
+Restarts are currently required for UI updates.

+Having a regular interval reload of the config may be an option, depending on other/future configuration requirements.
+However this interval time could pose a security risk and effects on performance would need to be considered.

 ## Work Breakdown

 The beginnings of the authorisation work have been started [Proof of Concept PR](https://github.com/cylc/cylc-uiserver/pull/204), this is not production ready but a fair chunk of the work has been completed.